TanmayJain872/KhareedLo/README.md

 # KhareedLo
-This project has been created for the second round of the hiring process for the role of Full-Stack Developer at Jasper Colin.
-It's a basic e-commerce web application created using Next JS, Express JS and MongoDB.
+This is a basic e-commerce platform's administration website which allows products management and user registration & login.
+Developed using Next.js 15, Express.js and MongoDB.